FortiShield/fortishield-dashboard-plugins/docker/kbn-dev/README.md

-The script will ask for all the required parameters to bring up the environment, including the version of the Elastic Stack you want to develop for, and the source code folder where the _wazuh-dashboard-plugins_ is located.
+The script will ask for all the required parameters to bring up the environment, including the version of the Elastic Stack you want to develop for, and the source code folder where the _fortishield-dashboard-plugins_ is located.

-**The script will not select the appropriate version of the _wazuh-dashboard-plugins_ to use, so be sure to check out the appropriate version before bringing up the environment!**
+**The script will not select the appropriate version of the _fortishield-dashboard-plugins_ to use, so be sure to check out the appropriate version before bringing up the environment!**

 ## Notes